jason-r-alexander/TirboContracts/README.md

 # TirboContracts
-Website for athletic contract handling
+Website for athletic contract handling.
+Converts paper to an electronic system with MySQL, PHP, HTML/CSS, Bootstrap, JavaScript, and jQuery.